BrewPi/brewpi-userdocs/source/advanced-setups/multiple-arduinos-single-rpi.rst

     udevadm info -a -n /dev/arduino_bottom | less

 You will get a bunch of output.
 The relevant ``looking at parent device`` section will be the one that contains a line that states ``ATTRS{product}=="Arduino Leonardo"`` (your Arduino model may differ).
-Here is the output from one of my Arduinos:
+Here is the output from the section to look at from one of my Arduinos:

 .. code-block:: bash